The Texas Tree Trails organization is a cooperative effort

 The Texas Tree Trails programs was conceived and developed

-by active members of the Dallas Historic Tree Coalition (DHTC).
-The
+by active members of the Texas Historic Tree Coalition (TXHTC) [editors

 Texas Tree Trails concept was born to address issues of

-unchecked tree removal and flagrant code violation in rampant
+unchecked tree removal and flagrant code violation in the fast

 Champion Little Walnut was uprooted and bulldozed under; not

-for construction purposes, but as a convenience out of
+for construction purposes, but as a convenience purely from

-have been lost to the developer's blade as well - others have
+have been lost to the developer's blade, but then again others have

 been saved - but at a price.